Kettledrum (horse): Honours

 In the year of Kettledrum's Derby win a public house at Mereclough, in the parish of Cliviger near Burnley, was renamed The Kettledrum Inn in his honour.
 There is some speculation that the winnings from Kettledrum's Derby win paid for the pub, but there is evidence of an inn and alehouse having been on the site since the 1820s.
 It may be the case that the winnings paid for a refit or extension, but nothing more.
 The pub survives to the present day and is widely recognised as one of the best country pubs in the area (September 2014).

 Shortly after the pub was refurbished in early 2014, a couple visiting the UK from Australia donated an unusual memento to the owners in the shape of a silver-mounted ink-well fashioned from a horse's hoof.
 They claimed that the hoof was actually taken from Kettledrum after his death, and the underside of this somewhat grisly item does indeed have "Kettledrum 1861" scratched into it.
 However, there is absolutely no provenance for this item and many feel that the hoof and the attached shoe are too small to be that of a racehorse.

 Writing under the pseudonym "Kettledrum" named after the Derby winner, Edward Hulton was the original tipster of the Sporting Chronicle newspaper he founded in 1871.
 A tipping column was written by others under the same pseudonym until the newspaper closed in 1983.

+Pedigree

+Kettledrum is inbred 5S x 5D x 4D to the stallion Tramp, meaning that he appears fifth generation (via Trampoline) on the sire side of his pedigree, and fifth generation (via Lottery) and fourth generation on the dam side of his pedigree.